nicolalenee/tech-blog/README.md

   This application also has a live deployment that can be seen [!here][http://nicola-tech-blog.herokuapp.com/]

   ## Technologies
   This application was built using Node.Js, Express, and SQL for backend configuration.
-Handlebars was used for a scalable front-end display.
+Handlebars was used for a scalable front-end display alongside the Bootstrap library for a clean interface.
   ## Questions?
   GitHub ❤️ : [http://github.com/nicolalenee/tech-blog]
   Email 📧: [marblenicola@gmail.com]